drflorianberger/TPUCU25/week2/ex_wk2.md

 <br />
 <br />

-2.5) A three-state channel: Consider the following state diagram for a channel with two closed states:
+2.5) *Optional:* A three-state channel: Consider the following state diagram for a channel with two closed states:

 ```{figure} 3states.png
 ---